peers/peerjs/docs/api.md

   * `socket-error`: An error from the underlying socket.
   * `socket-closed`: The underlying socket closed unexpectedly.
 * (The Peer object is destroyed after one of the errors above are emitted.)
-* `peer-destroyed`: A Peer that has been destroyed is being used to try to connect.
+* `peer-disconnected`: A Peer that has been disconnected is being used to try to connect.

 ### Event: 'close'